mmiguelo/Cub3d/README.md

 <summary>✨ Features</summary><br>

 + Wall collision detection
-+ Real-time minimap rendering
++ Real-time minimap rendering (updates dynamically with in-game events)
 + Real-time FPS counter
 + Distance-based brightness attenuation
 + Global day/night ambient lighting cycle
-+ Dynamic ceiling color using 4 LERP cycles
++ Dynamic ceiling color transitions using 4 LERP cycles to simulate time of day
 + Player sprint mechanic
++ Ability to look up and down
++ Dynamic doors that appear/disappear depending on time of day
++ Visibility inside rooms when doors are open, even if the player is outside
++ Flashlight mechanic
++ Ability to render ceilling and floor textures by changing a `DEFINE INDOOR` to `1` in header file

 </details>